 I had help making this tart.
 No, not Lenny; that would have warranted a video to entertain you.
 I had E & M of MEM.
 I mentioned to them that I was going to make a tart out of tomatoes and their interest was definitely peaked.
 The girls have really taken on a huge interest in food and cooking, especially Ella.
 I have to say I admire her many questions and the desire to learn.
 She was there every step of the way, from lining the tart pan, to mixing the filling, to layering the tomatoes and then on to photographing even before sampling.
 She helped with setting up the tart on different plates until we got it just right as well she waited with anticipation after every click of the camera – wanting to see the picture, to make sure they were okay.
 Maggie, was not far behind, trailing after her big sister and wanting to do just as she was doing.
 Now we know we have some foodies in training; but, maybe there is a career of photography lurking also!
 It was definitely fun to have help making this tart, especially 20 little fingers and two big smiles!

 The base of this tart is a slightly peppery and flaky crust.
 We made a goat cheese based custard filling for the base of the tart and then layered slices of the beautiful heirloom tomatoes over the top.
-Tomatoes and goat cheese are not complete without a drizzle of good olive oil and a sprinkling of maldon salt and fresh thyme from the garden.
-Serve this with a mixed green salad lightly dressed with white balsamic and olive oil, as well as a nice of Rose!
+Tomatoes and goat cheese are not complete without a drizzle of good olive oil and a sprinkling of Maldon salt and fresh thyme from the garden.
+Serve this with a mixed green salad lightly dressed in white balsamic and olive oil, as well as a nice of Rose!
 Perfect!
 The girls even loved the taste of the tart!

 How do you like to use your Heirloom Tomatoes?

-Recipe: Savory Tomato Tart
+Savory Tomato Tart

-- 2 cups AP flour
+2 cups AP flour

-- a pinch kosher salt
+a pinch kosher salt

-- 2 teaspoons fresh cracked black pepper
+2 teaspoons fresh cracked black pepper

-- 1 stick unsalted butter
+1 stick unsalted butter

-- 1/4 cup icy cold water
+1/4 cup ice cold water

-- 4 oz goat cheese
+4 oz goat cheese

-- 1/8 cup half and half
+1/8 cup half and half

-- 1 tablespoon fresh thyme
+1 tablespoon fresh thyme

-- 2 heirloom tomatoes, sliced thinly
+2 heirloom tomatoes, sliced thinly

-- sprinkle maldon salt
+sprinkle Maldon salt

-- drizzle olive oil
+drizzle olive oil